By Derek Lutz, Chief Executive Officer, Lean Six Search

 2. Work with the world, not against it

-One of the most powerful productivity hacks I’ve ever discovered has nothing to do with tech.
-No apps, no tools, no timers.
-It’s this:
+One of the most powerful productivity hacks I've ever discovered has nothing to do with tech.
+It's this: leverage your time zone.

 When I was in Japan, I was 13 hours ahead of most of my clients in North America.
 That meant I had full control of my mornings and afternoons.
-I’d use that time for strategy... thinking big, planning clearly, making the kind of decisions that don’t happen when you’re buried in Slack and Zoom.
-I’d use the afternoons for delivery, leisure, workouts, exploring the city, writing, building documents.
+I'd use that time for strategy — thinking big, planning clearly, making the kind of decisions that don't happen when you're buried in Slack and Zoom.
 By the time the West woke up, I had already won the day.
-Inbox cleared by midnight.
-No stress.
-No noise.
-Just rhythm.
-The occasional 2am call, but hey, you can't win them all.

 That's how you stay productive anywhere.
 Not by grinding.
 But by gliding.